mindfulness-in-plain-english/mindfulness-in-plain-english.github.io/book/chapter14.md

+---
+layout: chapter
+chapter: 14
-# Chapter 14: Mindfulness Versus Concentration
+title: Mindfulness Versus Concentration
+---

 Vipassana meditation is something of a mental balancing act.
 You are going to be cultivating two separate qualities of the mind--mindfulness and concentration.
 Ideally these two work together as a team.
 They pull in tandem, so to speak.
 Therefore it is important to cultivate them side-by-side and in a balanced manner.
 If one of the factors is strengthened at the expense of the other, the balance of the mind is lost and meditation impossible.